-Your doctor will first ask you to give details of your complaints.
-He will want to know where it hurts and where the pain radiates to.
-He will also ask about the intensity of the pain, its duration and any factors which intensify or ease the discomfort.
+In the initial consultation the doctor will ask you about your complaints.
+They will ask where you have pain and where this pain radiates to.
+They will also enquire about the intensity of the pain, how long it lasts and any influencing factors which exacerbate or ease the pain.

 Patient assessment – your personal medical history

 Physical examination – where does it hurt?